pyRTX.core.utils_rt

 Parameters:

-• mesh_obj (trimesh.Trimesh) – The mesh object containing geometry information (vertices, faces, normals).
+• mesh_obj (trimesh.Trimesh) – The mesh object.

 Returns: